AakLak/RSBotSpot/content/post/tier-net-runescape-botting-vps.md

 ## Connecting to & Setting Up Your VPS
 Once you have access to your VPS, you'll need to set it up for Runescape botting.
 This includes installing a desktop environment and VNC software to view to your VPS.

+### Upgrading to Debian 9
+Debian 9 is a modern Linux operating system.
+It's not listed on the order page, but can be installed afterwords.

+Start by navigating to your Tier.net [services](https://billing.tier.net/clientarea.php?action=services&aff=85) section, and clicking on your server.

+Then click Control Panel > click your server > click Reinstall > Select Debian 9 64bit > click Reinstall.

 The next steps will be done using SSH in the terminal.
 SSH allows you to run commands on the VPS.